-- Restrictions on visitors – In England, Scotland, Wales and Northern Ireland, virtual visits are still preferred.
-In some hospitals, visiting in person is allowed if booked with the hospital department in advance and is generally limited to 1 visitor at a time.
+- Restrictions on visitors – England, Scotland, Wales and Northern Ireland have separate guidance on hospital visiting.
 All visitors must wear face coverings, and use hand hygiene and social distancing to limit the spread of infection.
-Check your hospital's website for more information on their visitor policy.
+Check your hospital's website for more information on their current visitor policy.

 - Personal protective equipment (PPE) – Staff in any setting (inpatient or outpatient) wear PPE when giving care to someone in the clinically extremely vulnerable group – under NHS guidelines, the minimum is a disposable apron, gloves and surgical mask.
 From mid June, all staff must wear face masks in all areas of the hospital, whether or not they are giving care.

 - Testing of staff and patients – Hospital staff, including those with no symptoms, are being tested more frequently, as are some patients (such as those coming in through emergency, for inpatient care or surgery, or who develop symptoms in hospital).
-From 8 July, all staff working in specialist cancer units in Scotland will be tested on a weekly basis.
+Since 8 July, all staff working in specialist cancer units in Scotland are being tested on a weekly basis.
 In other UK countries, individual NHS trusts are making local decisions about staff testing programmes.
 If you have any questions about staff testing at your hospital, contact your treatment team.